ColtonSilvaonKnoxKontor/VaginaFuck/README.md

   <tr>
     <td> * </td>
     <td> Multiply the byte at the data pointer </td>
-    <td> Multiply the value of the current cell by 2, this is useful for mapping larger values in unicode. <b> "But still the multiplier is unchanged so I will decide if what value should I assign to * syntax so that the coding line will be shorter but can map the unicode easier" </b> </td>
+    <td> Multiply the value of the current cell by 2 in ASCII and 4 in Unicode, this is useful for mapping larger values in unicode. </td>
   </tr>
   <tr>
     <td> . </td>